 There is scant information available to show just how strong the early feeling for women’s suffrage was in Launceston or the area as a whole.
 The first reported mention in the area was at Holsworthy on July 5th, 1908, at a public debate on “Shall women have the vote?”
 After a lengthy and lively debate a resolution, condemning the extension of the vote for women, was passed with only one dissentient.

-Mrs. Martin took to the stage and from the very beginning made it clear that she wasn’t a suffragette, but one of the Liberal Federation of workers.
-During her lengthy address, she said “I do not think it was right that men should legislate on women’s labour unless women had the vote.”
-She felt that the suffragettes held a wonderful courage and conviction and that she did not feel so cross about it as some people.
+Mrs Martin took to the stage and from the very beginning made it clear that she wasn’t a suffragette, but one of the Liberal Federation of workers.
+During her lengthy address, she said: “I do not think it was right that men should legislate on women’s labour unless women had the vote.”
+She felt that the suffragettes held wonderful courage and conviction and that she did not feel so cross about it as some people.
 She went on to talk about the Boards of Guardians, emphasising that there were only 14 women inspectors in the whole of England and that it seemed unusual for men to inspect babies “for men could be taken in by any woman.”
-She also stated that at that time no married woman outside London were able to serve on municipal councils.
+She also stated that at that time no married woman outside London was able to serve on municipal councils.
 “A good many men still wanted to be educated on the suffrage question.”
-After some time, Mrs. Martin concluded by moving the following petition, which was agreed to, be sent from the meeting to Mr. Asquith and the M.P. for the division :-
+After some time, Mrs Martin concluded by moving the following petition, which was agreed to, be sent from the meeting to Mr Asquith and the M.P. for the division:-

 There then followed a question and answer section whereby Emmeline Pethick-Lawrence returned to centre-stage.
 The first question came from a gentleman in the audience who asked how the women could obtain what they desired by supporting people who were opposed to their desires.
 Emmeline replied that they supported nobody.
 They simply fought against Government who were opposed to them.
 The next question was did she think it fair of the women of this country to expect the Liberal Government to set aside all its business for the mere question “Votes for women?”
 Emmeline answered in the affirmative: no question could be properly settled until the women had the vote.
 The Budget should not be passed before the opinion of those to be taxed was sought, so “Vote for women” ought to come before the Budget.
 Another question was did she agree with the Budget?
 Emmeline replied that she could agree with no Budget that levied taxes without representation.
 In answer to further questions, she said the women would oppose any Liberal candidate because the Liberal Government had not given them the vote.
 It did not lie with a private Member.
 A private Member had no power to bring in a bill.
 That was a bit of political wisdom they were teaching the men that night.
 If the Conservative got in and refused to give them the vote, the women would fight them harder still, as they would then be stronger.